 The Community Service Orders (CSO) Program is a community-based sentencing option that permits the court to order offenders to perform community service hours as a condition of probation.
 Since 1978, we’ve helped people build confidence, skills and a better future through meaningful service within the community.

 Our goal is to provide individualized community-based activities that offer clients an opportunity to become contributing members of the community.
 Placement opportunities raise self-confidence, enhance work skills, encourage responsible behaviour and provide constructive activities for leisure time.

 Clients perform many duties from cleaning to computer work.
 Clients also complete home projects, such as knitting, crafts and woodworking.
 The court determines the number of hours for each client, and may set a minimum monthly requirement.
-Total hours may range from 10 to 240, to be completed within 12 months for youth and 18 months for adults.
-Clients complete hours at times that do not interfere with employment or school attendance.
+Total hours may range from 10 to 240, to be completed within 12 to 18 months for adults.
+Clients complete hours at times that do not interfere with employment or school attendance

 Benefits of Community Service

 The CSO program offers adult offenders the opportunity to complete meaningful community service, with benefits for both the individual and the community: